SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 Control agents learning from scratch
 ## Overview
-Unofficial implementation of the paper [Data-Efficient Reinforcement Learning with Probabilistic Model Predictive Control](https://arxiv.org/pdf/1706.06491v1.pdf) with pytorch and gpytorch.
+Unofficial implementation of the paper [Data-Efficient Reinforcement Learning with Probabilistic Model Predictive Control](https://arxiv.org/pdf/1706.06491v1.pdf) with Pytorch and GPyTorch.

 ### Abstract of the paper
 Trial-and-error based reinforcement learning (RL) has seen rapid advancements in recent times, especially with the advent of deep neural networks.